pydanny/pydanny-event-notes/Pycon2010/index.rst

 Pycon 2010
 ============

-I met Audrey here.
+.. note:: I met Audrey at this conference.
 So my notes are even more incomplete than usual.
 Ha ha ha.

 .. toctree::
    :maxdepth: 2